-The IELTS test dates in India are available four times a month or 48 times a year (for paper-based), and are generally held on Saturdays and Thursdays to provide flexibility and convenience to the test seekers.
-With the computer-delivered IELTS, you can choose from multiple dates and time slots in a day and get your results within 5-7 days.
+The IELTS test dates in India are available four times a month or 48 times a year (for paper-based) and are generally held on Saturdays and Thursdays to provide flexibility and convenience to the test seekers.
+If you opt for computer-delivered IELTS, you can choose from multiple dates and time slots and get your results within 3-5 days.
 However, the availability of the IELTS dates may differ as per the test type and module you have opted for - Academic or General Training.

 Why choose IELTS?

-It is the test for study − thousands of the world’s most reputable universities and colleges will accept your IELTS results as evidence of your English language proficiency.
+It is the test for study − Thousands of the world’s most reputable universities and colleges accept IELTS results as evidence of English language proficiency.

-It is the test for professionals − professional registration bodies in many fields will accept an IELTS result, including accounting, engineering, law, medicine, nursing, pharmacy and teaching bodies in many countries.
-This means that after completing your studies, you may need to take the test in order to gain professional registration in an English-speaking country.
+It is the test for professionals − Professional registration bodies in many fields including accounting, engineering, law, medicine, nursing, pharmacy, and teaching bodies in many countries accept IELTS scores.
+This implies that you’ll need to take the IELTS to gain professional registration in an English-speaking country.

-It is the test for migration – IELTS scores are required by governments in more countries than any other English language test as a requirement for permanent residency.
-Unlike other providers, the IELTS General Training test is the only non-academic test available for migration to Australia, New Zealand, Canada, The United Kingdom and The USA.
+It is the test for migration – Most governments prefer IELTS scores as proof of your language skills than any other English language test as a requirement for permanent residency.
+Unlike other providers, the IELTS General Training test is the only non-academic test available for migration to Australia, New Zealand, Canada, the United Kingdom, and the USA.

 It’s the test that’s fairer to you – IELTS assesses you on your practical communication abilities and provides with an accurate assessment of the four skills being tested.
 It focusses on testing the language abilities rather than specialist knowledge of the candidate and offer two versions – Academic and General Training.
-Plus, it allows for a one-on-one Speaking test one with an examiner in a private room with no distractions.
+Plus, the Speaking test is held one-on-one with a certified examiner.